NeekUP/roadmaps/README.md

 # roadmaps
+Service what allow users create new or select existing study plans for knowledge areas, combine them into high-level planspg, observe
 ## Run
 On the first start, app should be able to create default users.
 For allow this, we should need to add environment variables called `adminname{n}`,`adminemail{n}`,`adminpass{n}` where `{n}` is positive integer up to 10.
 It will be created only if table `users` is empty.